ragnarlevi/GTST/ReadMe.md

 ## Usage

-We will go through the case when the user has it own networkx graphs, and when they are estimated from data matricies.
-We will go thorugh multiple scenariros
+We will go thorugh multiple scenariros: The case when the user has it own networkx graphs, when they are estimated from data matricies, using different kernels and using different MMD estimators.

 ```python